 The Ekklesia was not religious but governmental.
-It was first developed by the Greek hundreds of years before Christ and modified by the Romans when they took power.
+It was first developed by the Greeks hundreds of years before Christ and expanded by the Romans when they took power.
 Every city had an Ekklesia.

 The Ekklesia had expansive authority in determining the affairs of cities and territories.
 It functioned as the legal ruling assembly of a city, meeting 40-50 times a year to lead and govern.
 Ekklesias were regularly summoned to actively participate in legislation, declare war, make peace, negotiate treaties, make alliances, elect officials, and more.

 In legal co-operation with the Senate, the Ekklesia had the final decisions in all matters affecting the supreme interests of the state, as war, peace, alliances, treaties, the regulation of army and navy, finances, loans, tributes, duties, prohibition of exports or imports, the introduction of new religious rites and festivals, the awarding of honors and rewards, and the conferring of the citizenship.
 1